jmelcr/jmelcr.github.io/_posts_wedup/2021-01-27-ethanol-washes-memory.md

 there is an example plot of scaled properties
 "zorder" (diagonal _zz_ component of the order parameter tensor) and "APL" (you guess well, it is area per lipid).
-The colours denote the clusters of membranes with similar porpeties obtained from unsupervised machine learning (aka "clustering").
+The colours denote the clusters of membranes with similar properties obtained from unsupervised machine learning (aka "clustering").
 The first frame in the gif gives you a hint of what the clusters mean;
 there are gel phases, Lo and Ld phases.